TASC Outsourcing: History

 TASC Outsourcing started in November 2007 as a small I.T. staffing company, with an initial capital of around $150,000.
-TASC Outsourcing won its first major client in 2008 and had grown to a company with contractor base of over 3,000 people by 2015.
+TASC Outsourcing won its first major client in 2008 and had grown to a company with a contractor base of over 3,000 people by 2015.
 TASC Outsourcing was named the fastest growing company in the Middle East in 2011 and 2012.
 TASC Outsourcing was ranked in top 100 SMEs in Dubai SME 100 in 2013.
 In 2014, LinkedIn named TASC Outsourcing one of the most influential brands in the UAE.
 In 2015, TASC began using Ramco Systems' enterprise resource planning.
 TASC is a recipient of the prestigious Sheikh Khalifa Excellence Award in 2016 and in 2018 (Silver Category).
-TASC became a Superbrand in 2017 and has recently been awarded the prestigious Sheikh Mohammed bin Rashid al Maktoum Business Award in 2019 Now TASC Outsourcing is doing staffing services for professional based in 27 countries.
-Over the past decades, TASC has built teams for over 200 organizations within the GCC.
+TASC became a Superbrand in 2017 and has recently been awarded the prestigious Sheikh Mohammed bin Rashid al Maktoum Business Award in 2019.

-Services

-TASC Outsourcing has a number of services available: